Mycsina/Reduse/README.md

 - Parses listings from used listing websites
 - Analyzes what products are there described
 - Generates pricing data across different dimensions (currently models, planned across the different item types, brands, etc)
-- Provides an interface to analyze pricing data
+- Provides an interface to analyze pricing data and find the best deals

 ## 🏗️ Architecture